 It can be argued that case study research may, by focusing on the relationships and processes within the entities under consideration, fail fully to take into account the socio-politico-economic structures which underlie the phenomena being studied.
 This criticism is put forward by (amongst others) Forester (1985) who draws a distinction between experimental social research, phenomenological social (case study) research and critical social research.
 Only the latter, he argues, looks to the wider structural context for explanations of the processes at work in social research.
-However, in this thesis, while the wider political context has a role to play in all the case studies, it is a house a soul inter of Said a the appendict of the for mer argued that processes at the organisational level have been more important in determining the outcome of the various workplace TDM experiments and so the study remains at this level.
+However, in this thesis, while the wider political context has a role to play in all the case studies, it is the state of the s argued that processes at the organisational level have been more important in determining the outcome of the various workplace TDM experiments and so the study remains at this level.